jshiohaha/JapaneseVerbConjugator/README.md

 No matching distribution found for romkan (from JapaneseVerbConjugator)
 ```

-In this case, run the command `pip install romkan` and then run `pip install japanese-verb-conjugator` again.
+In this case, run the command `pip install romkan` and then run `pip install japanese-verb-conjugator-v2` again.

 You should be good to go!
 See the **Usage** section on how to get started using the library.